What Are the 5 Best Laptops for Music Production?

-We suggest between 8GB and 16GB for RAM Storage.
+We suggest RAM storage between 8GB and 16GB for those big audio files.
 4GB is manageable, but if you can stay between 8GB and 16GB, you'll thank yourself later.
 Plenty of storage is always a plus.

 Hard Drive: If you are just starting out as a music producer, it may surprise you how much space one single track can take.
 Here is a pro tip: external hard drives are your friend.
 But don't lose them.

-Screen Size: This is likely the least-concrete spec.
+Screen Size: This is likely the least concrete spec.
 Ultimately, it depends on how you function, the size you want to work with, and your eyesight.
 You may want to opt for a larger screen like 17", but keep in mind it's harder to haul around.
 15" might be the sweet spot, but others may find it too small.